-- The variables extra1, extra2 and extra3 are respectively "I often take part in school/class activities.", "I feel close to people in this school." and "I feel bored in this school. (reversed)", all of which are dummy variables, with answers being "strongly disagree", "disagree", "agree" and "strongly agree".
-All of these variables measure students' extraversion. - 175 variables measure students' openness to experience.
+The variables extra1, extra2 and extra3 are respectively "I often take part in school/class activities.", "I feel close to people in this school." and "I feel bored in this school. (reversed)", all of which are dummy variables, with answers being "strongly disagree", "disagree", "agree" and "strongly agree".
+All of these variables measure students' extraversion.

-The variables openness1, openness2 and openness3 are respectively "Do you always express your opions clearly?", "Are you quick to responses?" and "Are you quick to understand things", all of which are dummy variables, with answers being "strongly disagree", "disagree", "agree" and "strongly agree".
-All of these
+The variables openness1, openness2 and openness3 are respectively "Do you always express your opinions clearly?", "Are you quick to responses?" and "Are you quick to understand things", all of which are dummy variables, with answers being "strongly disagree", "disagree", "agree" and "strongly agree".
+All of these variables measure students' openness to experience.